qaalabs/DE5M6/docs/labs/01-lakehouse.md

 ![Fabric home page](../img/qa-fabric-home.png)

 ## Create a workspace
-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, you need to create a workspace with the Fabric trial enabled.

 1. Navigate to the [Microsoft Fabric home page](https://app.fabric.microsoft.com/home?experience=fabric) in an incognito/private mode browser tab browser, and sign in with the Fabric credentials from the QA Platform.

 2. In the menu bar on the left, select Workspaces (the icon looks similar to 🗇).

-3. Create a new workspace with a name of your choice, selecting a licensing mode that includes Fabric capacity.
+3. Create a **New workspace**:

-    - Give it a unique name of your choice.
-    - For example: `fab_workspace`
+    - Give it a name of your choice.
+For example: `fab_workspace`
+    - Leave all other options as the default values
+    - Click **Apply**

 When your new workspace opens, it should be empty.